kernelci/kernelci-api/doc/getting-started.md

 ## Setting up an API instance

+This section covers how to set up a local API instance using the default self-contained configuration.
+It doesn't rely on any external services.

+### Create the environment file

-The first step is to bring up the `docker-compose` environment file.
+The first step is to populate the `docker-compose` environment file.
 It contains some settings specific to the local instance.

-### Authenticaion secret key

-The API authentication requires a secret key used with encryption algorithms.
+The API authentication mechanism requires a secret key used internally with encryption algorithms.
 To generate one for your local instance:

 ```
 $ echo SECRET_KEY=$(openssl rand -hex 32) >> .env
 ```

+This `SECRET_KEY` environment variable is currently the only required one.

-### Start `docker-compose`
+### Start docker-compose

 To build the Docker images and start `docker-compose`: